 Why Is My Pizza Dough Too Sticky?

 Dough can feel sticky and still be strong, elastic, and fixable.
 You can feel that tension in it.
 It doesn’t cling to absolutely everything.
 On the other hand, dough can also feel sticky in a bad way — sticking to everything and leaving traces behind.
-That usually happens when the gluten was never developed properly, the flour can’t handle that level of hydration, the dough got too warm, or you judged it too early.
+That usually happens when:

 When sticky pizza dough is normal and when it’s a problem